eyang2020/Super-Awesome-Chat-App/README.md

 To test this class we used manual testing to test all aspects of user interaction with the program through the interface supported by the client.
 Among the tasks tested were creating a new group, sending a message into a group and ensuring all other users of that group receive it, and the account creation/validation process.

-Methods:

-connectToServer: Takes no parameters and connects the client to a server given a specific port and host from the constructor

-createAccount(String username, String password, String name, String email, long phoneNumber): Takes in 5 parameters of types string, string, string, string, long and sends this information to the server to create an account.
-Returns true if the user was created, and false if not

-login(String username, String password): Takes in two parameters of type string, string and sends it to the server to try and log in.
-Returns true if the user was logged in, and false if not

-createGroup(String groupName, String[] usernames): Takes in two parameters of type string, string[] and sends it to the server to create a new group.
-Returns true if the group was created, and false if not

-addMessage(Message message, Group group): Takes in two parameters of type message, group and sends it to the server to add the given message to the given group.
-Returns true if the message was created, and false if not

-updateServerUser(User user): Takes in one parameter of type user and sends that user to the server to be updated

-getCurrentUser: Takes in no parameters and returns the current user

-getUsers: Takes in no parameters and returns the arraylist of users

-getGroups: Takes in no parameters and returns the arraylist of groups

-editMessage(Message message, String newMessage, Group group, boolean delete): Takes in 4 parameters of types message, string, group, boolean and either edits or deletes the given message in the given group based off of if the boolean delete is true or false

-updateCurrentUser: Takes in no parameters and updates the groups arraylist for the client

-deleteFromGroup(Group group): Takes in one parameter of type group and removes the current user from that group

 ## ClientDriver Class

 Class Description: